-After your photo shoot, keep it in the fridge just put a wet paper towel over top or slip it in a plastic bag so it stays fresh – the perfect way to wear the flowers another day (or two)!
+After your photo shoot, keep it in the fridge.
+Just put a wet paper towel over the top or slip it in a plastic bag so it stays fresh – the perfect way to wear the flowers another day (or two)!

 5 Tips for Getting Awesome Hawaii Family Pictures

 While some photographers Big Island Hawaii offers will have tips of their own, I wanted to include a couple of things that have worked well for our family.